 Clients who had complaints expressed their complaints have been addressed and resolved.
 While a few clients worried that if they complained, it may affect their service or that it may take them longer to get an appointment.
 Clients expressed an explanation of "why they are waiting" was a good way to communicate.
 In instances, such as the doctor is running late or when calling letting clients know if some is out for the day or for a week.
-One client stated "I don't mind the waiting, but communication would be helpful so I can decide if I am willing to wait or if I need to reschedule and appointment.
+One client stated "I don't mind the waiting, but communication would be helpful, so I can decide if I am willing to wait or if I need to reschedule and appointment.
 I would like my time respected."
+A few clients expanded the same recommendation to include "the staff should check on clients in the lobby and in the exam rooms about every fifteen minutes.
+Especially if the clinic is crowded, busy or backed up the communication would ease my nerves."
 Phone system problems such as getting a live person and getting medication refills were discussed as problems.
 One client suggests an exit survey to ask about any complaints or comments at the end of a visit.

-The lessons learned and questions which will be added to the questionnaire for 2017 include:
+The lessons learned and questions which will be added to the questionnaire for 2018 include: